How to Teach Your Child Chinese Characters at Home (Singapore)

 - 折 (zhe) — turning stroke

 QuizKin's letter tracing feature teaches correct stroke order for both English letters and Chinese characters.
-The app shows animated stroke sequences that your child follows with their finger, providing real-time feedback on accuracy.
-This is particularly helpful for parents who are not confident in their own stroke order knowledge.
+The app shows animated stroke sequences your child follows with their finger, with real-time feedback on accuracy.
+Really helpful for parents (like me) who aren't 100% sure of their own stroke order.

 Daily Practice Routines That Work

 Consistency beats intensity.
-Fifteen minutes of daily Chinese practice produces far better results than an hour-long session once a week.
+Fifteen minutes of daily Chinese practice works far better than an hour once a week.
 Here are three practical routines for Singapore families.

 Routine 1: The 15-Minute Morning Block

-- 5 minutes: Character recognition review (flashcards or app-based)
+- 5 minutes: Character recognition review (flashcards or app)

-- 5 minutes: Read a Chinese picture book together (point to characters as you read)
+- 5 minutes: Read a Chinese picture book together (point to characters as you go)

 - 5 minutes: Write 3-5 characters with correct stroke order